ExamDraft

 • Analysis results and generated exams may be stored temporarily in your browser session.

-• If you consent to improvement, ExamDraft stores anonymized extracted text as a reviewable contribution.
+• If you consent to improvement, ExamDraft stores anonymized text and AI results — in both default and BYOK mode.

 Responsibility